rumca-js/crawler-buddy/README.md

  - Some things might be just fixed by project.
 No Content-Type, but we detected it is text/html, then software provides it in response
  - To sum up: the strategy is to fix what can be fixed, to make consistent things that are not
  - You may attempt running same URL with diferent crawlers to obtain data from the first valid response
+ - There is initial work for proxy, but since I do not use proxies at all, I have not checked if the code "works".
+This is crawler software, not a scraper

 # Installation